Childhood Syndromes and Disorders

 49,XXXXY syndrome

-This rare disease is a chromosomal condition that affects only males.
+49,XXXXY syndrome is a rare chromosomal condition that affects only males.
 It is sometimes referred to as a variant of Klinefelter syndrome, but it affects individuals much more severely and varies in many ways in terms of the possible symptoms.
-The main features of this syndrome include intellectual disability, infertility, birth defects and unique facial features.
+The main features of this syndrome include intellectual disability, infertility, birth defects, and unique facial […]

 Read more